sderosiaux/golb/pages/2017-01-30-what-can-we-do-with-jmx/index.md

 [Kamon](http://kamon.io/introduction/get-started/) is a delightful metrics framework written in Scala.

-Without writting any code, Kamon can already provide some classic metrics (JVM, System), but it's mostly useful to create custom metrics to expose and measure the internals of our application (database latency, count of items, time to execute some code..).
+Without writing any code, Kamon can already provide some classic metrics (JVM, System), but it's mostly useful to create custom metrics to expose and measure the internals of our application (database latency, count of items, time to execute some code..).
 The documentation is clear, the API is good and not overwhelming.

 Kamon has a lot of features: